gchq/Gaffer/README.md

 ### Inclusion in other projects

-Gaffer is hosted on Maven Central and can easily be incorporated into your own projects.
+Gaffer is hosted on [Maven Central](https://mvnrepository.com/search?q=uk.gov.gchq.gaffer) and can easily be incorporated into your own projects.

-The only required dependency is the accumulo-store dependency:
+To use Gaffer on Accumulo the only required dependency is the accumulo-store dependency:

 ```
 <dependency>